arpitbbhayani/articles/blogs/consistent-hashing.md

 From the illustration, above we see, when the new node K is added between nodes B and E, we change the associations of files present in the segment B-K and assign them to node K. The data belonging to the segment B-K could be found at node E where they were previously associated with.
 Thus the only files affected and needs migration are in the segment B-K; and their association will change from node E to node K.

-In order to implement this at a low level using `nodes` and `keys` array, we get the index where the new node K will fit in.
-Using binary search we then find the index of this position in the sorted `keys` array where it should be inserted.
-On this index insert the new Storage Node instance in the `nodes` array and the key in the `keys` array.
-Thus using the auxiliary sorted `keys` array we efficiently find the position where the new node would fit in.
+In order to implement this at a low level using `nodes` and `keys` array, we first get the position of the new node in the Hash Space using the hash function.
+We then find the index of the smallest key greater than the position in the sorted `keys` array using binary search.
+This index will be where the key and the new Storage node will be placed in `keys` and `nodes` array respectively.

 ```py
 def add_node(self, node: StorageNode) -> int: